ordercloud-api/ordercloud-javascript-sdk/docs/Orders.md

 <a name="SetBillingAddress"></a>
 # **SetBillingAddress**
-> Order SetBillingAddress(buyerID, orderID, address)
+> Order SetBillingAddress(direction, orderID, address)